jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 #### Subjects covered.

-	Data Types, Variables, and Arrays
+  - Data Types, Variables, and Arrays
-	Control Flow
+  - Control Flow
-	Loops
+  - Loops

-#### 1. The making of a varaible.
+#### 1. The making of a variable.
-Create a varaible array that contains four strings.
+Create an array that contains four strings.
 Each one should be assigned the value that contains a different season.
 The array will have 4 indices, 0 through 3. :fallen_leaf: